Andriichello/articles/laravel/OVERRIDING_MODELS_QUERY_BUILDER.md

         dispatch(new ProlongHoliday($holiday));
     });
 ```

-This code snippet will have the same result as the previus one, but without calling `query()` IDE won't know that following calls are made on an instance of `HolidayQueryBuilder`, so it won't show hints.
+This code snippet will have the same result as the previous one, but without calling `query()` IDE won't know that following calls are made on an instance of `HolidayQueryBuilder`, so it won't show hints.
 <br><br>

 ## Relations <a name="usage-relations"></a>